jorge-leon/odmon/README.md

 right click on the tray icon.
 You will be asked for confirmation.

 The main window has an 'odmon' tab, with a log window for the application.
+For each configured drive, a new tab is added.
+The following GUI elements are available for interacting with the respective drive:

+### Indicators

+:"pid:":
+:    Shows the process id of the drive monitor.
+It is an empty string
+	if the monitor is not running.

+:"id:":
+:    Shows the drive id as used internally.
+This is either 'me' for
+	the personal drive or the z-base-32 encoded name of the drive.

+:"dir:":
+:    Shows the directory which is syncronized by this monitor.

+### Actions

+:"Show Log" button:
-For each configured drive, a new tab with a 'Show Log' button is added.
-This button opens a terminal emulator window showing the running log.
+:    This button opens a terminal emulator window showing the running
+	log.

+:"resync"/"monitor" radiobuttons:
+:    These allow to select either resync mode or standard monitoring
+	mode for the next run of the monitor with the "Start"/"Stop" button.

+:"Start"/"Stop" button:
+:    When the monitor is running, the button reads "Stop" and allows
+	to stop the monitor.
+Otherwise, the button reads "Start" and allows to start the monitor.

 There is a `Command:` entry box on the top of them main windows, which allows to execute arbitrary Tcl commands inside the interpreter